EXPENSES • 7 APRIL 2025 • 4 MIN READ

 Entertainment can mean food and drinks, social events, corporate boxes, trips, accommodations, gifts, and more.
 Entertainment expenses are what you’ve paid for your employees’ or customers’ entertainment.

 There are specific rules applied to different ‘categories’ of entertainment expenses.
-For example, some expenses are fully deductible, no employee benefit implications, but some are not.
+For example, some expenses are fully deductible with no employee benefit implications, but some are not.
 There are situations where entertainment expenses are 100% deductible but still treated as a taxable employee benefit.

 What can you claim?

 There are a few exceptions to the rule, as detailed below.
-Please note this is not an exhaustive list of entertainment expenses, head to HMRC's website to learn more.
+Please note this is not an exhaustive list of entertainment expenses.
+Visit HMRC's website to learn more.

 Allowable entertainment